 It would be quibbling to say that early hominins had to actually represent a sound using writing to learn the sound.
-Early hominins had to invent speech and writing and reading.
+Early hominins had to invent writing and reading.
 A look at the evolution of written languages, say Egyptian, shows us that pictographic writing paved the way for phonetic writing.
 A picture of a hawk came to stand for the sound that started the word "hawk."
 A picture of a thing became a picture of a sound.
 The brain invented consonants and vowels by drawing them.
 No one taught the solitary toddler in the dust to write and read consonants and vowels.
-Children and mothers invented them, along with a vocabulary and grammar of language by drawing pictures of the vocabulary and grammar of visual ideas, and then by talking about these drawn ideas, or ideograms.
+Children and mothers invented them, along with vocabulary and grammar by drawing, and then by talking about drawings.
 Marks changed minds.
 Literacy changed, and still changes speech.

 Humans did not invent speech first and then write it down.
-They invented rudimentary speech, drew what they could not otherwise communicate (which was almost everything), and invented new sounds, new words, new syntactic organizations of words from looking at spatial arrangement and content in their drawings.
-If the rabbit is drawn behind the rock, and the brain has yet to devise a word for "behind," then the spatial arrangement of rock and rabbit provides the visual cue for a new kind of word, a preposition.
-Prepositions then made more complicated grammatical constructions possible.
+They invented rudimentary speech, drew what they could not otherwise communicate (which was almost everything), and invented new sounds, new words, new organizations of words from looking at their drawings.

-If we use the developmental unfolding of children's scribblings and drawings as a model for how human literacy evolved, then early hominins scribbled first, drew schematically and conceptually second, developing observational/representational drawing last.
-Logically, speech mirrored this trajectory, developing from babbled nonsense sounds to pre-linguistic babbling, to the barebones of noun-verb sentences to more fully developed verbal sentences representing more fully developed visual thought.
+If we use children's drawings as a model, then early hominins scribbled first, drew schematically second, then developed observational/representational drawing.
+Speech mirrored this trajectory, developing from babbled sounds to the barebones of noun-verb sentences to more full developed verbal sentences representing more fully developed visual thought.

-Since humans still use images to express thought, and, in fact, require images to understand their most complicated, abstract thoughts, it is clear that words have not replaced the power of images to express meaning, and, most probably, never will.
+Since humans still use images to express thought, and, in fact, require images to understand their most complicated, abstract thoughts, it is clear that words have not replaced the power of drawings to express meaning, and, most probably, never will.

-Recognition of the effect of the visual on the verbal is key to a new paradigm for human language as evolution and acquisition.
+Recognition of the effect of the visual on the verbal is the keystone of to a new paradigm for human language.

-Fleshing out an evolutionary theory of language as speech and literacy.
+Fleshing out an evolutionary theory of language

-Bipedalism and upright posture created reverse blood

-flow, which cooled the brain allowing for a larger brain.
-Thereafter, marks of meaning --beginning with doodling in the dust by solitary toddlers as well as notational systems invented by hunter/gatherers(6), both male and female, to keep track of natural cycles and periodic events and processes --- placed substantial visual/attentional pressure on the proto-hominid visual cortex, the dextrous, expressive hands, and the vocalizing mouth, as well as on the motivational/emotional limbic system, driving brain growth in terms of:
+Bipedalism and upright posture created reverse blood flow, which cooled the brain allowing for a larger brain.
+Thereafter, marks of meaning ---- beginning with doodling in the dust by solitary toddlers as well as notational systems invented by hunter/gatherers(6), both male and female, to keep track of natural cycles and periodic events and processes --- placed substantial visual/attentional pressure on the proto-hominid visual cortex, the dexterous, expressive hands, and the vocalizing mouth, as well as on the motivational/emotional limbic system, driving brain growth in terms of:

-- brain lateralization, allowing increased specialization, and thus, increased efficiency for spatial and linguistic tasks. - brain de-lateralization, or de novo unification via the agency of scribbling and drawing, re-introducing spatial input (as visualization, imagination, plus the visual complexities of spatial relationships of drawn marks which contributed to verbal grammatical complexities) to spoken and, eventually, written language. - bihemispheric, corpus callosal transfer, making it possible for the human brain to use drawn and written "alphabets" or marks-based literacies to modify speech in connection with attention, memory, articulation, semantics and grammar, as well as to translate meaning across systems of representation, for instance, changing a drawing into words, words into music, music into mathematics. - the creation of awareness as attention in connection with a growing working memory (58), appreciably expanded by new representations created by children's drawings and mothers' notational systems. - emotional (endochrine-driven) motivation for thinking using symbols, off-setting the metabolically costly effect of brains which require so much information about humans and their doings (58). - cognitive motivation (emotion-driven) for inventing words to describe the range of marks early hominins produced to communicate around and beyond speech
+- brain lateralization, allowing increased specialization, and thus, increased efficiency for spatial and linguistic tasks - brain de-lateralization, or de novo unification via the agency of scribbling and drawing, re-introducing spatial input (as visualization, imagination, plus the visual complexities of spatial relationships of drawn marks which contributed to verbal grammatical complexities) to spoken and, eventually, written language. - bihemispheric, corpus callosal transfer, making it possible for the human brain to use drawn and written "alphabets" or marksbased literacies to modify speech in connection with attention, memory, articulation, semantics and grammar, as well as to translate meaning across systems of representation (or marks-based literacies), for instance, changing a drawing into words, words into music, music into mathematics. - the creation of awareness as attention in connection with a growing working memory (58), appreciably expanded by new representations created by children's drawings and mothers' notational systems - emotional (endocrine-driven) motivation for thinking using symbols, off-setting the metabolically costly effect of brains which require so much information about humans and their doings (58) - cognitive motivation for inventing words to describe the range of marks early hominins produced to communicate around and beyond speech